 3. Garlic Pesticide Spray

 Garlic is famous for its acidic aroma, which is distinguishable to some insects and yet awful to other insects.
-The scent of garlic goes strong when it is used as a natural pesticide on your garden.
+The scent of garlic goes strong when it is used as a natural pesticide in your garden.

-We can not surely say that garlic is pesticide or insect repellent, but it does its work.
+We can not surely say that garlic is a pesticide or insect repellent, but it does its work.
 This pesticide can knock out, knock down insect infestations in your home garden.

 To make this spray, you will need two whole garlic and put them into the blender to blend it.
-Before mixing add little bit water so that it can mix well.
+Before mixing add a little bit of water so that it can mix well.
 Keep the blended garlic overnight.

 Strain blended garlic into a jar.
-After that add ½ cup vegetable oil, a little bit of soap and a decent amount of water to fill the pot.
-Don't use this pesticide too much.
+After that add ½ cup vegetable oil, a little bit of soap, and a decent amount of water to fill the pot.
+Don’t use this pesticide too much.